 Original issue discount of $10 or more on notes, including installment sale notes, must be reported on an accrual basis each year.

 Mortgage interest of $600 or more received by you from an individual, including a sole proprietor, must be reported if you are engaged in a trade or business of lending.
 File a separate Form 1098 for each mortgage.
 The $600 threshold applies separately to each mortgage, so you are not required to file Form 1098 for a mortgage on which you have received less than $600 in interest, even if an individual paid you over $600 on multiple mortgages.
-For 2017, filers must report the number of properties in excess of one (1) that secure a single mortgage.
+Filers must report the number of properties, in excess of one (1), that secure a single mortgage.
 Mortgage insurance premiums of $600 or more received by you are reportable in box 5, including prepaid premiums.

 All employees receiving $20 or more a month in tips must report 100% of their tips to their employer.
 You must file Form 8027 if you’re an employer who operates a large food or beverage establishment, normally employing more than 10 full-time equivalent employees, not counting owners with more than 50% ownership.
-Form 8027 is due on paper by February 28, 2018 or by April 2, 2018 if filed electronically.
-If you need further information on tip reporting, please contact us.
+Form 8027 is due on paper by February 28, 2019 or by April 1, 2019 if filed electronically.
+For further information on tip reporting, please contact us.